vaibnigam/bank-account-management-system/README.md

 ## Overview

 This application allows a bank administrator to manage customer accounts — opening accounts, processing deposits and withdrawals, transferring funds between accounts (by account number or by mobile number, UPI-style), viewing account and transaction details, and closing accounts.
-Every balance-affecting operation is recorded as an immutable `Transaction`, giving each account a full, queryable history.
+Every balance-affecting operation is recorded as an immutable `Transaction`, giving each account a full, queryable history .

 ## Architecture